 The beach is long and narrow with plenty room to find a place in the sand.
 There is a lookout point to the east with a separate parking lot.
 This is a great place to watch the surfers.

 Ho'okipa beach is not primarily a swimming beach.
 Large waves create strong rip currents.
 Even to surf and wind surf you need to be very experienced and should consult a lifeguard before heading out to understand how to avoid the strong currents.
+However, depending on the tides, small tide pools will form that are protected from the surf.
+The sun heats up this water making it a perfect spot for small children to play and adults to sit in the water.

 There is also a large reef that attracts large numbers of sea turtles.
 The lookout point provides the best view and you will usually see several cruising next to the rocky point between the beach and the wave break.